Amadas: Motifs

 The white knight is the folkloric figure Grateful dead, and while touched with romance, the chief intent is clearly moral, to demonstrate that generosity, even to the dead, never goes unrewarded.
 However, the emphasis on the monetary aspects cloud this ideal.

 The practice of not allowing a corpse to be buried without its debts being paid is of long standing.
 The romance cleaves faithfully to the traditional story, lending itself simplicity.

 The figure of the Spendthrift Knight probably influenced the like figure in Sir Cleges.

 The rash vow, to share everything, is also a common motifs in romance; as is common, Amadas makes it without thinking of what it will entail or setting any limits to it.
 This does, however, allow him to demonstrate the depths of his word's reliability.

 The Italian tale La novella di Messer Dianese e di Messer Gigliotto (manuscript of the second quarter of XIV Century), which follows a similar plot, has the deceased appear in the form of a rich merchant who offers to become the knight's sponsor in a tournament where vast riches are promised to the victor, in exchange for half the rewards.
 However, the division, in this case, is a divide and choose offer between the riches and the wife won.
 After the knight chooses the wife, the merchant gives him the riches as well, before revealing his identity and vanishing.

+An Uzbek folktale, Sahibjan and Ahmadjan, shares the motive of property division, including the wife (although there, the helper is a fish rescued from the net instead of a ghost).
+However, in addition to testing the hero, this also serves the purpose of scaring the woman into vomiting the poison she ingested earlier during a dragon's attack.